utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 Then we need to attach a `mousedown` event listener.
 This will be our starting point.
 We will define the current x and y position using `offsetLeft` and `offsetTop`.
 Then we get the mouse positions x and y.

-And we attach an event listener to `mousemove` since that will be us, dragging apart.
+And we attach an event listener to `mousemove` since that will be us dragging apart.
 Once we move our mouse, we call the `draggable` function, which we will make in a second.

 ```js
 draggableElements.forEach((element) => {